National Cancer Institute

 Cognitive impairment (problems with memory and thinking) is often reported by cancer patients and survivors and is sometimes called "chemobrain" or "chemofog.”
 Get detailed information about cognitive impairment and treatment in this expert-reviewed summary.

-Cognitive Impairment in Adults with Non-CNS Cancers
+Cognitive Impairment in Adults with Cancer

 General Information About Cognitive Problems in Cancer Survivors